9. Application security

 done

-Attestations are used when building software artifacts to ensure a secure and verifiable record of an artifact's origin, integrity, and SBOM compliance.
+Attestations used when building software artifacts help ensure a secure and verifiable record of an artifact's origin, integrity, and SBOM compliance.
 This helps ensure the artifact reliability throughout its lifecycle.
 A software bill of materials (SBOM) is required to secure a supply chain, manage vulnerabilities, comply with requirements, assess risks, ensure transparency, and respond to incidents in an effective way.

 With Managed Service for GitLab, attestations are easier to use, as the service has a feature for generating a provenance attestation